incoresemi/river_core/docs/source/installation.rst

                           Auto detects
                           river_core.ini in current directory or in the ~ directory
-    -v, --verbosity TEXT  Set the verbosity level for the framework --version             Show the version and exit.
+    --filter_testgen TEXT Pass sublist of test generators to use from the ones given in the config INI file -v, --verbosity TEXT  Set the verbosity level for the framework --version             Show the version and exit.
     --help                Show this message and exit.